NREL/GEOPHIRES-X/README.rst

 well drilling, surface plant, etc.) are either provided by the user or calculated with built-in correlations.

-For more information on the theoretical basis for GEOPHIRES see `Theoretical Basis for GEOPHIRES <https://nrel.github.io/GEOPHIRES-X/Theoretical-Basis-for-GEOPHIRES.html>`__ and `GEOPHIRES reference materials <References/README.md#geophires>`__.
+For more information on the theoretical basis for GEOPHIRES see the `Theoretical Basis for GEOPHIRES <https://nrel.github.io/GEOPHIRES-X/Theoretical-Basis-for-GEOPHIRES.html>`__ and `GEOPHIRES Reference Materials <References/README.md#geophires>`__.

 Parameters
 ----------